220919-Reston-Java-React-AWS/team-2-repo/DailyStandup_Day2.md

 Problems:
 Christine - Two READMEs??
-Leo - Time Management (seconded by everyone) Staying on top of all topics, finding enough time to review and pracice
+Leo - Time Management (seconded by everyone) Staying on top of all topics, finding enough time to review and pracice Aidan - Details about the info on Project 1.
+Also, losing these notes during our first Stand-Up.